 Crack Addiction: Crime, Poverty and Addiction to Crack Cocaine

 The link between crack cocaine addiction and poverty is seen throughout North America.
 Many crack addicts are homeless or in transient housing.

 Addiction to crack cocaine and crime also has a clear link.
 In the U. K., crack cocaine users reported the highest amount of money spent on the drug and the highest rate of crime.
 This heightened crime was echoed in a study comparing crack cocaine to heroin.
 Specifically, addiction to crack cocaine makes a person more likely to steal, commit a violent crime or end up in jail.2

 Crack Addiction: Why is Crack Cocaine Addiction so Common?

-According to the National Survey on Drug Use and Health, done in 2003, 4% of Americans age 12 and older have tried crack cocaine and more than 40,000 emergency room visits were crack cocaine related in 2002.
+According to the National Survey on Drug Use and Health, done in 2003, 4% of Americans age 12 and older have tried crack cocaine and more than 40,000 emergency room visits were crack cocaine-related in 2002.

 Crack cocaine is prolific, available in every major American city, and inexpensive compared to other drugs, making a crack cocaine addiction easy to fall victim to.
 Addiction to crack cocaine is also common because crack triggers the reward system in the brain, making a person feel very good.
-Once this euphoric feeling passes though, in less than 20 minutes, the user is left feeling worse than before they used crack, leading them to use more of the drug to stop feeling bad.
+Once this euphoric feeling passes through, in less than 20 minutes, the user is left feeling worse than before they used crack, leading them to use more of the drug to stop feeling bad.
 This cycle commonly leads to crack addiction.